xelfia/Virtueld/controls.md

 * Though gamepad is recommended, you can also play with Keyboard/Mouse.

 * ~You can customize the input bindings on `Input` tab of Configuration dialog.~
-* XVRF now works with the [New Input System](https://github.com/Unity-Technologies/InputSystem).
-Since 4 buttons of any gamepad are mapped as `Ⓝ`/`Ⓔ`/`Ⓦ`/`Ⓢ` below under the New Input System.
+* XVRF now works with the Unity [New Input System](https://github.com/Unity-Technologies/InputSystem).
+  * Since 4 buttons of any gamepad are mapped as `Ⓝ`/`Ⓔ`/`Ⓦ`/`Ⓢ` below under the New Input System.
 So I think you can play by default as expected bindings.

 ### Abstract Gamepad on New Input System (overview)